LED (Digital) Exercise

 - 220Ohm resistor

-In this part of the exercise, you will develop a Simulink model to control the Arduino digital pin output, i.e, to turn an LED on or off.
-A pulse generator will be used to change the alternate the value between zero (off) and 255 (fully on).
+In this part of the exercise, you will develop a Simulink model to control the Arduino digital output pin and turn the LED ON and OFF.
+A Pulse Generator block is used to alternate the output between 0 (OFF) and 255 (ON).

 Key Properties to Modify